userdashboard/dashboard/readme.md

 # Access account data from your application server

-You can access the Dashboard HTTP APIs on behalf of the user making requests.
-This example uses NodeJS to fetch the user's account from the Dashboard server.
+Dashboard and official modules are completely API-driven and you can access the same APIs on behalf of the user making requests.
+You perform `GET`, `POST`, `PATCH`, and `DELETE` HTTP requests against the API endpoints to fetch or modify data.
 You can use a shared secret `APPLICATION_SERVER_TOKEN` to verify requests between servers, both servers send it in an `x-application-server-token` header.
+This example fetches the user's session information using NodeJS, you can do this with any language:

+    const sessions = await proxy(`/api/user/sessions?accountid=${accountid}`, accountid, sessionid)

+    const proxy = util.promisify((path, accountid, sessionid, callback) => {
         const requestOptions = {
             host: 'dashboard.example.com',
-        path: `/api/user/sessions?accountid=${accountid}`,
+            path: path,
             port: '443',
             method: 'GET',
             headers: {
                 'x-application-server': 'application.example.com',
                 'x-application-server-token': process.env.APPLICATION_SERVER_TOKEN
             }
         }
         if (accountid) {
             requestOptions.headers['x-accountid'] = accountid
             requestOptions.headers['x-sessionid'] = sessionid
         }
-    const accountObject = await proxy(requestOptions)

-    function proxy = util.promisify((requestOptions, callback) => {
         const proxyRequest = require('https').request(requestOptions, (proxyResponse) => {
             let body = ''
             proxyResponse.on('data', (chunk) => {